-Students may submit a written request to the department’s Finance Committee to support their travel to present research findings.
-Requests must be made prior to abstract submission.
-Students who are supported by a faculty member’s research funding for travel may also be eligible for the award.
+Students may submit a written request to the department’s finance committee to support their travel to present research findings at professional meetings, and are strongly encouraged to submit for approval prior to abstract submission.
+Those students who are supported by a faculty member’s research funding for travel may also be eligible for the award.

 Saxon Graham Research Award